shredofpiece/intercell/readme.txt

 ============

 Calls in main lead to the ->creation of objects, belonging to the network structure<-.
-Likewise they are destroyed after hitting [ENTER] for leaving the program.
+Likewise they are destructed after hitting [ENTER] for leaving the program.
-In between there is nothing else implemented yet.
+In between there is no action yet.
 The log goes to standard output.